Kiln Drying & Energy

 maintaining equal or superior comfort under

-these savings add up - for example an owner could
+term, these savings add up - for example an

 Facts: